amitxv/PC-Tuning/docs/research.md

     - Requesting to use the identity (1) scaling mode with GPU scaling resorts to the aspect ratio (4) scaling mode

-    - The GPU/Display scaling option in the GPU control panel only makes a difference when using a custom resolution created in CRU
+    - An observation that is not demonstrated in the table above is that, in my case, having two or more detailed resolutions in CRU with ``Perform Scaling On: GPU`` resulted in the centered, full-screen and aspect ratio scaling modes used (GPU scaling)

-    - Native resolution **AND** display scaling + CRU custom resolution results in the same outcome
+    - Due to the previous bullet point, the GPU/Display scaling option in the GPU control panel only makes a difference when using two or more detailed resolutions in CRU

-    - GPU control panel custom resolution **AND** GPU scaling + CRU custom resolution results in the same outcome
+    - Different combinations of settings can result in the same outcome

     - You can determine whether you are using identity scaling by checking if the resolution listed in the monitor OSD matches the desktop resolution.
 Otherwise, you are GPU scaling